Mary Ruwwe, FAS Regional Commissioner

 Mary Ruwwe serves as regional commissioner of the Heartland's Federal Acquisition Service -- overseeing FAS activities based in the states of Missouri, Kansas, Nebraska and Iowa.
 She leads a workforce of 260 employees responsible for delivering comprehensive products and services across government at the best value possible.

 As regional commissioner, Ruwwe oversees GSA’s Facilities and Tools business category and the government-wide Facilities and Construction category.
 GSA’s Facilities and Tools business category provides services that include facilities maintenance, repair and operations, tools and hardware, and energy saving solutions worth more than $1 billion annually.
-The government-wide Facilities and Construction category encompasses $75 billion worth of construction-related materials and services.
+The government-wide Facilities and Construction category encompasses $75 billion in materials and services.
 Facilities and construction is the largest of 10 government “super categories” of commonly purchased items identified by the White House’s Strategic Sourcing Leadership Council.

 The FAS Heartland Region is also home to GSA's Small Business Government-wide Acquisition Contracts (GWAC) center, one of two domestic GSA Fleet Accident Management Centers, and GSA's National Customer Service Center.